-My name is Alicia, and I'm a nursing student and pre-professional science major graduating Spring 2023.
-My journey with CARP started in December 2017 when I attended a Divine Principle retreat and thought "never in a million years am I going to start CARP at my campus" - and yet, by the end of the retreat, I was strategizing how to pioneer a chapter with my mentors.
+My name is A. Kuhlmann, and I'm a nursing student and pre-professional science major graduating Spring 2023 at Westminster College in Salt Lake City, Utah.
+My journey with CARP started in December 2017 when I attended a Divine Principle retreat and thought "never in a million years am I going to start CARP at my campus"-and yet, by the end of the retreat, I was strategizing how to pioneer a chapter with my mentors.